 The call comes down from on high, your company or client is now going to involve procurement in the planning, staging and production of events and meetings.
 UH-OH.

 Yes, there is room to be concerned, but since you can not fight this one it is best to get on board early and learn the systems that will now be in place.
-We work with our clients that have implemented these strategies to keep costs down.
-In most cases it has been painless, in others not so much.
+We work with our clients who have implemented these strategies to keep costs down.
+In most cases, it has been painless, in others not so much.

-In order for the procurement solution to be effective across the enterprise, planners must be involved in implementation of a procurement solution, not simply told that they must now adhere to new regulations.
-Procurement departments need to understand that we as planners take pride in keeping event costs as low as possible; in fact we thrive on it.
-As successful meeting and event professionals, whether in-house or third party we are a companies champion and look after its pocketbook and best interests.
-As a third party planner, if OnSite Events comes in under budget while reaching the stated event goals, we keep the client.
+In order for the procurement solution to be effective across the enterprise, planners must be involved in the implementation of a procurement solution, not simply told that they must now adhere to new regulations.
+Procurement departments need to understand that we as planners take pride in keeping event costs as low as possible; in fact, we thrive on it.
+As successful meeting and event professionals, whether in-house or third party we are a company’s champion and look after its pocketbook and best interests.
+As a third-party planner, if OnSite Events comes in under budget while reaching the stated event goals, we keep the client.
 If an in-house planner does the same, they keep their job.

-Procurement Managers need to understand that the widget model will not work and is sometimes counter productive to a companies best interests.
-If a company loses a venue, hotel location or preferred rate because budgets are held up while awaiting approval, they are actually responsible for costing a company additional funds.
+Procurement Managers need to understand that the widget model will not work and is sometimes counterproductive to a company’s best interests.
+If a company loses a venue, hotel location, or preferred rate because budgets are held up while awaiting approval, they are actually responsible for costing a company additional funds.

 Added note – One of the things that we have noticed in the three years since this was originally written is that procurement can actually make costs go up.
 Companies are now forced to work with preferred vendors rather than going to bid on every project.
 The preferred vendors (A small minority) realize that they have a minor monopoly and charge high fees for their services thus increasing actual meeting and event spend leading to the to the “government” effect of over-paying for services.